 On March 25, 2014, the Board adopted a majority voting policy (the "Majority Voting Policy") effective July 1, 2014.
 Under the Majority Voting Policy, a director nominee who is elected in an uncontested election with a greater number of votes "withheld" than votes "for" will be considered by the Board not to have received the support of the shareholders, even though duly elected as a matter of corporate law.
-Such a nominee will be expected to provide forthwith his or her resignation to the Chairman of the Board for the consideration by the Corporate Governance and Nominating Committee of the Board (the "Corporate Governance and Nominating Committee of the Board (the "Corporate shall consider the resignation offer and shall recommend to the Board whether or not to accept it.
-Unless special circumstances apply, the Corporate Governance and Nominating Committee shall be expected to accept the resignation.
-The Board shall act on the Corporate Governance and Nominating Committee's recommendation within 90 days of the date of the shareholders' meeting at which the election occurred.
+Such a nominee will be expected to provide forthwith his or her resignation to the Chairman of the Board for the consideration by the Corporate Governance and Nominating Committee of the Board (the "CGN Committee").
+The CGN Committee shall consider the resignation offer and shall recommend to the Board whether or not to accept it.
+Unless special circumstances apply, the CGN Committee shall be expected to accept the resignation.
+The Board shall act on the CGN Committee's recommendation within 90 days of the date of the shareholders' meeting at which the election occurred.
 Following the Board's decision on the resignation, the Board will promptly disclose, by way of a press release, its decision (together with an explanation of the process by which the decision was made and, if applicable, the reasons for rejecting the tendered resignation).
+The resignation will be effective when accepted by the Board.

-The following table sets out the name of each person proposed to be nominated for election as a director at the Meeting, all offices of the Corporation now held by such person, his or her principal occupation, the period of time for which he or she has been a director of the Corporation, the number of Common Shares beneficially owned, or controlled or directed, directly or indirectly, by such person, and the number of deferred share units ("DSUs") held by such person as at the date hereof.
+The following table sets out the name of each person proposed to be nominated for election as a director at the Meeting, all offices of the Corporation now held by such person, his or her principal occupation, the period of time for which he or she has been a director of the Corporation, the number of Common Shares beneficially owned, or controlled or directed, directly or indirectly, by such person and the number of deferred share units ("DSUs") held by such person as at the date hereof.
 The information as to Common Shares owned or controlled has been provided by the person named.
 Biographical information for each nominee is also provided below.

-Name, Municipality and Country of Residence Position with the Corporation Principal Occupation Service as Director Common Shares beneficially owned, or controlled or directed, directly or indirectly DSUs (6)
+Name, Municipality and Country of Residence Position(s) with the Corporation Principal Occupation Service as Director Common Shares beneficially owned, or controlled or directed, directly or indirectly DSUs (6)

-Eric S. Sprott Chairman and Chairman and CIO February 13, 88,241,270 (4) ~
+Eric S. Sprott Chairman Chairman of the February 13, 60,241,270 (4) ~

-Toronto, Ontario CIO of the Corporation 2008
+Toronto, Ontario Corporation 2008

-Canada and Senior
+Canada

-Portfolio Manager

-of Sprott Asset

-Management LP

-("SAM")

-(investment

-management

-(1)(2)(3) company)

-Jack C. Lee $^{(1)(2)(3)}$ Lead Director Private Investor; March 10, 160,504 77,976
+Jack C. Lee (1)(2)(3) Lead Director Private Investor; March 10, 260,504 105,746

 Calgary, Alberta President of Facet 2008

 Canada Resources Ltd.

 (private investment

 firm)

+Peter Grosskopf, Chief CEO of the September 7, 5,814,499 ~

+Toronto, Ontario Executive Corporation and 2010

+Canada Officer CEO of Sprott

-Name, Municipality and Country of Residence Position with the Corporation Principal Occupation Service as Director Common Shares beneficially owned, or controlled or directed, directly or indirectly DSUs (6) Peter Grosskopf, Toronto, Ontario Canada Chief Executive Officer ("CEO") and Director CEO of the Corporation and CEO of Sprott Resource Lending Corp.("SRLC") (natural resource lending company) September 7, 2010 5,800,000 2 Marc Faber (1) Ampur Chaing Mai Thailand Director Managing Director of Marc Faber Ltd. (investment advisory and fund management firm) January 19, 2010 20,000 77,976 Sharon Ranson Toronto, Ontario Canada Director President of The Ranson Group Inc. (executive coaching and consulting services firm) April 1, 2014 ~ 2 James T. Roddy (1)(2)(3) Toronto, Ontario Canada Director Corporate Director March 10, 2008 77,504 77,976 Arthur Richards Rule IV Carlsbad, California USA Director President and CEO of Sprott US Holdings, Inc. (" Sprott US ") (resource investment company) June 2, 2011 25,601,777 (5) ~ Paul H. Stephens San Francisco, California USA Director Chairman and Partner of Stephens Investment Management LLC (hedge fund and venture capital firm) May 23, 2012 1,194,400 105,625 Rosemary Zigrossi Toronto, Ontario Canada Director Consultant to Promontory Financial Group (financial services consulting firm) April 1, 2014 ~ ~
+Name, Municipality and Country of Residence Position(s) with the Corporation Principal Occupation Service as Director Common Shares beneficially owned, or controlled or directed, directly or indirectly DSUs (6) ("CEO") and Director Resource Lending Corp.("SRLC") (natural resource lending company) Marc Faber (3) Ampur Chaing Mai Thailand Director Managing Director of Marc Faber Ltd. (investment advisory and fund management firm) January 19, 2010 20,000 81,041 Sharon Ranson (1)(2) Toronto, Ontario Canada Director President of The Ranson Group Inc. (executive coaching and consulting services firm) April 1, 2014 35,000 101,194 James T. Roddy (1)(2)(3) Toronto, Ontario Canada Director Corporate Director March 10, 2008 77,504 81,041 Arthur Richards Rule IV Carlsbad, California USA Director President and CEO of Sprott US Holdings, Inc. ("Sprott US") (resource investment company) June 2, 2011 25,678,222 (5) ~ Rosemary Zigrossi (1)(2) Toronto, Ontario Canada Director President, Odaamis Inc. (consulting services firm) April 1, 2014 35,000 89,330